fsharp/fsharp.org/use/linux/index.md

 ### Option 1: Build and install the F# 3.0 runtime, compiler and tools

-1. Get the runtime used by F#.
+1. Get Mono, the runtime used by F#.
 Either [follow these instructions](http://www.go-mono.com/mono-downloads/download.html) or use:

         sudo apt-get install mono-devel